Ofuje-xl/Remote_Control/README.md

-# Remote_Control
+# SilentRecon

-**Remote_Control** is is a Bash script for performing domain reconnaissance and security scanning.
+**SilentRecon** is a Bash script for performing domain reconnaissance and security scanning.
 It extracts essential WHOIS information, scans for open ports using Nmap, and ensures anonymity by routing the operations through the Tor network.

 ## Features
 - **WHOIS Information**: Extracts registrar, organization, country, and domain creation/expiry dates.